 BONUS: Get the different zones of your kitchen more organised and create a more calm and stress-free space to spend time in.
 Click the button below to get your free cheat sheet!

 And the bottom shelf held two baskets for orgnising lids - one for round, and the other for square and rectangular.
-This system worked perfectly for us, it was easy to maintain and we could always find what we needed, so I can highly recommend giving it a try.
+This system worked perfectly for us, it was easy to maintain and we could always find what we needed, so I can highly recommend it!

 I'm looking forward to trying out something different in our new kitchen.
 Lucky I've got all this inspiration!
 Number 14 is looking pretty great to me...
-Stay tuned to Thursday's episode of The Organised You TV, where I'm showing a step-by-step video of the recent organisation of a client's food storage collection, can't wait to show you.
+Stay tuned to Thursday's episode of The Organised You TV, where I'm showing a step-by-step video of the recent organisation of a client's food storage collection.
 And don't forget to get your FREE kitchen organising cheat sheet on the button below!